 Upon graduation he enrolled in Aquinas College in Grand Rapids.
 He loves being in college, meeting new people, and studying as well as competing with the cross country and track teams.
 He feels his love of teamwork helped him transition into college life.

-Tyler continuing his studies at the Pontifical North American College in Rome.
+Tyler is continuing his studies at the Pontifical North American College in Rome.
+He will be ordained as a transitional deacon in October 2014.

 Chris Jarvis grew up in Ludington, the youngest of four siblings.
 After his graduation from high school, Chris and his parents moved to Traverse City.
 Chris completed a business degree from Spring Arbor University and was in business with his brother building custom homes.

 After some discernment, Chris applied and was accepted to the Congregation of Marians of the Immaculate Conception.
 He has also studied at the Franciscan University of Steubenville in Ohio.
 Chris finally discerned that the Diocesan priesthood was what he had been searching for.
 His home parish is Holy Rosary Parish in Cedar.
-He will begin his Theological Studies at the Pontifical North American College in Rome in the fall of 2012.
+He will begin his second year of Theological Studies at the Pontifical North American College in Rome in the fall of 2013.

 Benjamin (Ben) Rexroat is the eldest child of Douglas and Jozell (Korson) Rexroat.
 Born in Traverse City, Ben lived in Lake Ann for the first 8 years of his life, attending Traverse City St. Francis School and Immaculate Conception Parish, where he made his First Communion and Reconciliation.